RealOrangeOne/theorangeone.net/content/posts/static-vars.md

 tags: [programming]
 ---

-Object-Oriented Programming (OOP) teaches that classes can have 2 kinds of attributes: Instance and Static.
+Object-Oriented Programming (OOP) teaches that classes can have two kinds of attributes: Instance and Static.
 Instance variables are attached to a specific instance of the class, and each has separate memory locations.
 Static variables are tied to the class itself, and are shared between instances.

-The difference between the 2 can be seen clearly in OOP-purist languages like Java. `static` denotes that the variable is static and attached to the class directly.
+The difference between the two can be seen clearly in OOP-purist languages like Java. `static` denotes that the variable is static and attached to the class directly.

 ```java
 public class A {